aws/amazon-sagemaker-examples/aws_marketplace/README.md

 - [Creating Algorithm and Model Package - Listing on AWS Marketplace](creating_marketplace_products) provides a detailed walkthrough on how to package a scikit learn algorithm to create SageMaker Algorithm and SageMaker Model Package entities that can be used with the enhanced SageMaker Train/Transform/Hosting/Tuning APIs and listed on AWS Marketplace.

-Once you have created an algorithm or a model package to be listed in the AWS Marketplace, the next step is to list it in the marketplace, and provide a sample notebook that users can use to try your algorithm or model package.
+Once you have created an algorithm or a model package to be listed in the AWS Marketplace, the next step is to list it in AWS Marketplace, and provide a sample notebook that users can use to try your algorithm or model package.

 * [Curate your AWS Marketplace algorithm listing and sample notebook](curating_aws_marketplace_listing_and_sample_notebook/Algorithm) provides instructions on how to craft a sample notebook to be associated with your listing and how to curate a good AWS Marketplace listing that makes it easy for your customers to consume your algorithm.